 And like many other cities and towns across the US the Foothills did not escape the extreme highs and lows of the real estate boom and bust.

-To give you an idea, here’s a look at the number of single family homes sold for up to $999,999 in the Foothills from 2004 thru 2015 (January thru September)
+To give you an idea, here’s a look at the number of single family homes sold for up to $999,999 in the Foothills each year from 2004 thru 2017

 As you see in the chart, the big drop-off in foothills sales occurred in 2006, though the drop was in homes priced under $1,000,000.

 Oddly enough, as home sales fell, home prices continued to rise, peaking in 2006 -2007 before finally succumbing to the drag of a slower market in late 2007.
 Prices then continued to fall, and steeply, until bottoming out in 2012.
 Since then prices have risen, but slowly.
-Now, in October 2015, median sold prices are up 12% from their bottom in 2012, but still a long way from their boom-time highs.
+Now, thru 2017, median sold prices are up just 14% since bottoming out in 2012, and still a long way from their boom-time highs.

 The ups and downs of the luxury market

 The luxury home market in the Catalina Foothills really took off in 2004.
 In the years 2000 thru 2003, sales of $1mil+ homes ranged between 24 to 30 homes sold each year.
 Then in 2004 that number jumped to 60, then to 97 in 2005, and to 126 in 2006 – about a 400% increase from 03.
 And then the boom went bust and luxury sales fell off the cliff.
 See the chart up above – # Homes Sold @ $1,000,000+.